 Wise Stewardship Financial Planning proudly follows each of those standards.
 The answer below explains even more about the professional organizations and code of ethics for those that we follow.
-Read our ADV and signed fiduciary oath.
+You can learn more from the WSFP ADV and signed fiduciary oath.

 2. How do you get paid?

 Wise Stewardship is set up as a fee-only registered investment advisor.
 We never take (or pay to anyone else) any commissions of any kind or have any hidden fees.
 The only compensation we receive for services is directly from our clients.
 We only work for them.
 Period.